Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 2

 - Murray is averaging 20 points, 6.2 assists and 3.9 rebounds per contest.

-- Michael Porter Jr. is averaging 17.4 points, 1 assists and 5.5 rebounds per contest.
+- Michael Porter Jr. is posting 17.4 points, 1 assists and 5.5 rebounds per game.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!